NotSlater/AIOCleaner/README.md

-# AIOCleaner
+# AIOCleaner (All-In-One)
-AIOCleaner is an All-In-One Cleaner that will delete all trace files of previous bans from games such as Fortnite, Valorant, Apex Legends, and More!
+AIOCleaner is an Cleaner that deletes all trace files of previous bans from games such as Fortnite, Valorant, Apex Legends, and More!
 At 20 stars I will create an All-In-One Spoofer for these games too!

 ## Disclaimer